Microarray Analysis

 Data and preprocessing quality can be checked in the different outputs and QC plots:

 1. ORA table.
 Table with the statistics of the ORA.
 This table can be downloaded.
+Click here for more information on this table.

 2. Barchart of the most significantly overrepresented genesets.
 You can select the number of genesets in the chart.
+Click here for more information on this figure.

 3. Network of the most significantly overrepresented genesets.
 The edge thickness is proportional to the Jaccard Index (i.e., number of shared genes/total number of gene in both genesets).
 You can select the network layout and number of genesets in the network.
+Click here for more information on this figure.

 Starting from processed data